 Our projections differ from WCDA in the spread of renter vs. owner housing units (See table 2 [left]).
 Due to workers who will stay temporarily, we estimate that the owner total is slightly high, and that the renter total is slightly low.
 However, it is important to note that owned housing units are still capable of being rented, so this data is still useful.
 Additionally, the city decision makers are focused on rental units that can be affordable to lower wage earners.
 So, the ownership projections are beyond our scope.
 As for rental units, using the 700 additional units as a baseline and our population projections, calculations were made to determine rental unit estimates for each scenario discussed above.
-The results were that at least 400 rental units will need to be made available by 2026 and 600 by 2030 if slow growth is seen, 600 units by 2026 and 800 units by 2030 if the city experiences moderate growth, and 800 units by 2026 and 1000 units by 2030 if the city experiences fast growth.
+The results were that at least 400 rental units will need to be made available by 2026 and 600 by 2030 if slow growth is seen, 600 units by 2026 and 800 units by 2030 if the city experiences fast growth.

-Total Housing Fr ane dity wth Scenario orecast
+Total Estimated Housing Forecast Chevenne div Strong Growth Scenano

 Year Owner Renter Total

-2020 18,294 9,832 28,125
+2020 18,294 9,832 28,126

-2025 19,183 10,185 29,369
+2025 19,183 10,186 29,369

 2030 20,110 10,547 30,657